git-ender/tw/roles/tw-docker_app/README.md

 # tw-docker_app
 This role is just and exercise.
-It builds a docker image from a dockefile on remote hosts and start a container from it.
+It builds a docker image from a dockefile on remote hosts and start some containers from it, acconding to config files.

 # Requirements